Eric Liu

 Eric P. Liu (劉柏川; born 1968) is an American lawyer and CEO and co-founder of Citizen University, a non-profit organization promoting civic empowerment.
 Liu served as Deputy Assistant to President Bill Clinton for Domestic Policy at the White House between 1999 and 2000.
 He served as Speechwriter and Director of Legislative Affairs for the National Security Council at the White House from 1993 to 1994.

 President Barack Obama nominated him in January 2015 to serve on the board of directors of the federal Corporation for National and Community Service and he was confirmed by the U.S. Senate; his term expired in December 2017.

-Early life and education
+Biography

 Liu was born in Poughkeepsie, New York, to a Taiwanese American family.
 His parents were born in China and later moved to Taiwan.
 His uncle, Liu Chao-shiuan, served as the premier of the Republic of China.

 After high school, Liu graduated from Yale University with a bachelor's degree in history and earned his Juris Doctor (J.D.) from Harvard Law School.